evelynswarton/tiny-tui-todo/README.md

 # tiny-tui-todo

-A minimal, efficient todo list application for the terminal, written in C.
+A minimal, efficient todo list application for the terminal, written in C. Tiny scope, tiny codebase, minimal dependencies.

 ## Installation